Mathias-Mertens/atmodeller/README.md

 If you use Atmodeller, or data from Atmodeller, please cite:

-- Bower, D. J., Thompson, M. A., Hakim, K., Tian, M., and Sossi, P. A. (2025), Diversity of low-mass planet atmospheres in the C-H-O-N-S-Cl system with interior dissolution, nonideality and condensation: Application to TRAPPIST-1e and sub-Neptunes, The Astrophysical Journal, accepted.
+- Bower, D. J., Thompson, M. A., Hakim, K., Tian, M., and Sossi, P. A. (2025), Diversity of low-mass planet atmospheres in the C&ndash;H&ndash;O&ndash;N&ndash;S&ndash;Cl system with interior dissolution, nonideality and condensation: Application to TRAPPIST-1e and sub-Neptunes, The Astrophysical Journal, 995(1), 59, doi: <https://www.doi.org/10.3847/1538-4357/ae1479>.
 ArXiv e-print [2507.00499](https://arxiv.org/abs/2507.00499).

-The data from the above study are also available for download at https://doi.org/10.17605/OSF.IO/PC5TD.
+The data from the above study are also available for download at <https://doi.org/10.17605/OSF.IO/PC5TD>.

 ## Basic usage

-Jupyter notebooks in the `notebooks/` directory demonstrate how to perform single and batch calculations, and how to perform iterative updates with changing constraints.
+Several Jupyter notebooks providing examples are in the `notebooks/` directory.
 A simple example of how to use Atmodeller is provided below:

 ```
 from atmodeller import (
-    InteriorAtmosphere,
+    EquilibriumModel,
     Planet,
-    Species,
+    ChemicalSpecies,
-    SpeciesCollection,
+    SpeciesNetwork,
     earth_oceans_to_hydrogen_mass,
 )
 from atmodeller.solubility import get_solubility_models